 The provider's 2-month, 6-month, and 12-month check-in dates will be scheduled at the initial site visit.
 The check-in activity will be conducted by IQIP consultants via phone.
 Consultants will check- in with the provider to see how well their SIP is working and provide additional technical assistance to aid in provider progress.
-At 12 months, another check-in call will be conducted by consultants to reassess the provider's childhood and

-Texas IQIP Program | Operations Manual for Providers | Version 1.0 adolescent vaccination coverage assessment rates.
+At 12 months, another check-in call will be conducted by consultants to reassess the provider's childhood and adolescent vaccination coverage assessment rates.
 After the 12-month check- in is completed, the provider's IQIP cycle will be finished for the year.